Wendell Willkie: Youth, education and World War I service

-Lewis Wendell Willkie was born in Elwood, Indiana, on February 18, 1892, the son of Henrietta (Trisch) and Herman Francis Willkie.
+Lewis Wendell Willkie was born in Elwood, Indiana, on February 18, 1892, to Henrietta (Trisch) and Herman Francis Willkie.
 Both of his parents were lawyers, his mother being one of the first women admitted to the Indiana bar.
-His father was born in Germany, son of Joseph Wilhelm Willecke or Willcke, born 1826.
-His mother was born in Indiana, to German parents; his grandparents were involved in the unsuccessful 1848 revolutions in Germany.
-The Trisches initially settled in Kansas Territory but, as they were abolitionists, moved to Indiana after the territory was opened to slavery in the mid-1850s.
 Willkie was the fourth of six children, all intelligent, and learned skills during the nightly debates around the dinner table that would later serve him well.

 Although given the first name Lewis, Willkie was known from childhood by his middle name.
 Herman Willkie, who had come from Prussia with his parents at age four, was intensely involved in progressive politics, and in 1896 took his sons to a torchlight procession for Democratic presidential candidate William Jennings Bryan, who had come to Elwood during his campaign.
 The Willkie boys had a sidewalk fight with Republican youths, and though the Willkies won their battle, Bryan lost his to William McKinley.
 When Bryan ran again in 1900, he stayed overnight at the Willkie home, and the Democratic candidate for president became the first political hero for the boy who would later seek that office.